 - The subject isn't opinion or rumor based.
 If your friends are arguing about Ted Cruz being the Zodiac Killer - this is a rumor and you should just move along and maybe go water your houseplants because that's a lot more productive.

 - Your comment can help another person or group who has been unjustly attacked to feel less alone.

-A few years back I was in a Facebook group for writers in my niche when a discussion about this Dove ad was started by a white woman who was offended for women of color.
-This proceeded into a day long argument between the white members of this group.
+A few years back I was in a Facebook group for writers in my niche when a discussion about this Dove ad was started by a white woman who was offended for anyone who wasn't white, particularly black women.
+This proceeded into a day long argument exclusively between the white members of this group.

-When I gently suggested that the white men and women of the group take a conversational step back and allow the women of color within the group to share their own feelings on the ad and whether or not they were offended (and why) I started an all-out war.
+When I gently suggested that the white members of the group take a conversational step back and allow the black women within the group to share their own feelings on the ad and whether or not they were offended (and why) I started an all-out war.

 The women of color in this group said that with all of the noise from the offended white people ringing so loud there was no way their own voices - the group at the center of the argument - would be heard anyway.

 Moral of the story: Don't speak for a group that you don't belong to and if this is something you tend to do, stop.
-You may mean well but when we try to advocate for a group we don't belong to we steal their voice and exploit their marginalization for our own gratification.
+You may mean well but when we try to advocate for a group we don't belong to (without being asked by them to do so) we steal their voice and exploit their marginalization for our own gratification.

 Yes, you can be an ally, yes you can stick up for someone who is being obviously bullied just as you would for your friend on the playground.
 However, if the lines are blurred and, as with the Dove ad, the message is open to interpretation, close your mouth, remove your fingers from the keyboard, and let the members of the affected group have their turn to voice their feelings.
 You might actually learn something about how to better advocate for them by you know, listening.